xarts19/VariadicLogger/README.md

 * `vl::nologging`

 Priority grows from top to bottom.
 If message's log level is greater or equal to logger's log level, it gets printed.
 E. g. `logger.warning() << "Some warning.";` when `logger`'s log level is `vl::info`.
 N. B. `vl::nologging` is only allowed for logger's log level, but not for message's.
-Such loggers do not pring anything.
+Such loggers do not print anything.

 ### Options (`vl::LogOpts`)